 - Be honest with your numbers: Don’t cheat yourself by not providing accurate numbers or guessing at costs.
 This only leads to a failed budget plan.
 Sit down with monthly bills and receipts to know what you are paying out.

 - Use a budgeting tool or online resources.
 There are many tools out there to help you reach your budgeting goals.
 Worksheets and phone apps can all assist.
 Have a look at our FORMS page to find printable versions that may help.
-Also, the FCAC (Financial Consumer Agency of Canada) has valuable information on creating a budget and sticking to it.

 - Include all costs.
 Even small ones.
 Along with rent, utilities, car and phone bills, make sure to factor in your miscellaneous costs such as entertainment (movies, travel, etc).